 This area of giving includes support of Jewish and non-Jewish community development efforts including major programs of Associated Black Charities, The Associated: Jewish Community Federation of Baltimore, Baltimore Community Foundation, United Way of Central Maryland, and Catholic Charities.
 Grants made within this program area also support efforts such as renovation or construction of affordable housing, neighborhood revitalization, and community improvement projects in low-income neighborhoods.

 Strengthening our hometowns here in the US and half-a-world away

 - International (including Israel and the Former Soviet Union)

 - Northeastern Pennsylvania

-- Jewish communities in need that does not fit into other program categories
+- Jewish communities in need that do not fit into other program categories.

 - Organizations that distribute funds to many of the Foundation’s priority program areas.

-- This could include: The Associated Jewish Charities, Catholic Charities, Associated Black Charities, United Way, the Baltimore Community Foundation and the like in the Baltimore area, and similar organizations in Northeastern Pennsylvania and Hawaii.
+- This could include The Associated: Jewish Community Federation of Baltimore, Catholic Charities, Associated Black Charities, United Way, the Baltimore Community Foundation and the like in the Baltimore area, and similar organizations in Northeastern Pennsylvania and Hawaii.

 Your First Step in the Grants Process is the Letter of Inquiry (LOI)

 - Grants are made in one of three categories: General Operating Support, Program Support, Capital Project.